bertman80/google_drive_bck/README.md

-# Backup Google Drive using RClone
+# Backup Google Drive and Google Photos using rClone

 If you want to make an automatic backup of your Google Drive to another WebDAV or FTP location.

-Use RClone
+Use rClone
   https://rclone.org/install/

   ```